kamoah233/HTML-Informational/README.md

-An Informational webpage about the history of the markup language HTML.
+An Informational webpage about the history,features and related RFCs of the markup language HTML.

 Designed using HTML and CSS